 If you've got concerns about any fundraising or project activity you have planned, speak to your account manager or contact at Mind.

 Looking after your mental health and the mental health of employees is vital right now.
-Please do share our 'Coronavirus and your wellbeing' page or our page for line managers on supporting yourself and your team.
+Please share our 'Coronavirus and your wellbeing' page or our page for line managers supporting yourself and your team.

 Thank you so much for your support.